Performed at the Athenaeum Theatre, Melbourne, July 2019.

 " This truly is a theatrical ode to all that Judy was - glamorous, moving, and above all, a very human experience" - Nicola Bennett, Theatre Travels

-It was decided to focus on one part of her career which pulls all these elements together plus is of unique interest to Australian audiences, Judy's Australian tour in 1964.
-In a move that would help shape his future career, promoter Harry M. Miller got Judy to Australia for a series of concerts in Sydney and Melbourne.
+In 1964 in a move that would help shape his future career, promoter Harry M. Miller got Judy to Australia for a series of concerts in Sydney and Melbourne.
 One of the most eagerly awaited show-business events ever in Australia evolved, for it's star, into a roller-coaster ride of incredible highs and unbelievable lows.
 Stunning success in Sydney, humiliating failure in Melbourne.
 Over twelve short days we see Garland's life unravel as her legendary power to triumph over adversity finally fails her.

 Written by Bill Farr and starring Liane Keegan as Judy Garland and Alistair Frearson as Harry M. Miller this production of JUDY .
 AUSTRALIA .
 1964 runs for three nights only (4th, 5th, 6th July) at the Athenaeum Theatre.